-The Register of Deeds is an elected official who is required by the laws of the State of Kansas to record all documents submitted by the public which are qualified to be recorded; maintain an up to date and accurate set of indexes which show the correct ownership of land in the entire county and perform all functions of a clerical and technical nature to accomplish that objective.
+The Register of Deeds is an elected official who is by the laws of the State of Kansas to record all documents submitted by the public which are qualified to be recorded; maintain an up to date and accurate set of indexes and perform all functions of a clerical and technical nature to accomplish that objective.

 This office is responsible for the recording and safekeeping of all transactions relating to real estate in Morris County.
 Some of these documents are deeds, mortgages, mortgage assignments and releases, oil and gas leases and related instruments, affidavits of various types, powers of attorney, affidavit of equitable interest, platted additions, military discharges, federal and state tax liens and other documents.
 A number of steps are taken when a document is presented or mailed for recording.
 The document is examined for an apparent errors, then given a time, book and page number and entered by name and legal description in various indexes.
 The indexes are used to provide easy access to the land records.
 Attorneys, financial institutions, buyer, sellers, real estate developers, surveyors, landlords, tenants, abstract and title insurance companies, to name just a few, all rely upon the correct recording of instruments relating to real estate.